 Is it a good time to buy Diageo shares now?

 The answer to this question is entirely dependent on your own investment goals and personal beliefs.
-For example, if you believe the alcohol market will be on the up in coming years, buying Diageo stock and holding it for the long term could be a prudent decision.
+For example, if you believe the alcohol market will be on the up in coming years, holding it for the long term could be a prudent decision.

 For those who want to make faster returns, trading could be a good way to attaining value.
 If you can spot a trend in Diageo’s market performance, the alcohol sector, or even the market as a whole, you may be able to take advantage of the price movements by being one step ahead of everyone else.